dannovikov/tts/README.md

 ## Twitch Chat Text-to-Speech for OBS / Streamlabs
-Twitch chat Text-to-Speech with extremely high quality voices.
+Twitch chat Text-to-Speech with extremely high quality voices and a super easy 2-Second™ set-up process.

 Can be used on all streaming platforms, including mobile apps.
 Disconnect-resistant.